pastabi/TavelImportant/README.md

 So, maybe, I'll come back to this project at some time in the future and make it more stable and useful.

+## Notes

+Getting news can work only in a half of cases because of the specific free API choice.

 ## Features

 #### News API

-I use this api for getting news - [https://currentsapi.services/](https://currentsapi.services/) Initially I used this one - [https://newsapi.org/](https://newsapi.org/), but after deployment I realized it is free only for local use, so I needed to find something else.
+I use this api for getting news - [https://currentsapi.services/](https://currentsapi.services/) Initially I used this one - [https://newsapi.org/](https://newsapi.org/), but after deployment I realized it is free only for local use, so I needed to find something else, but similar.
-The initial one worked flawlessly, but the current one is not working so good, returning data only in a half of requests, but at least I can use it on remote server.
+The initial one worked flawlessly, but the current one is not working so good, returning data only in a 50-75% of requests, but at least I can use it on remote server for free.
 So for not I decided to stick with it, maybe in the future I will add some more reliable way of getting news.

 #### Weather API